thomasebsmith/data-structures/README.md

 ## License
 The entire contents of this repository have been released into the public domain.
 See [here](./LICENSE) for complete license text.

+## Technical Notes
+- "Average Complexity" is actually amortized average-case complexity given randomized data.
+- Although this repository is called "Data Structures," it focused on abstract data types instead, relying on their underlying data structures only for efficiency measures.